Flag of Syria: Syrian Revolution and Civil War (2011–2024)

-In 2006, Safouh Al Barazi, a lifelong Syrian activist and member of a prominent family from Hama, launched a campaign in Canada advocating for the adoption of the pre-Ba'athist Syrian flag, with a few alterations.
-This flag, featuring green, white, and black horizontal stripes with three red stars, was similar to the one originally used by Syria following its independence from French mandate rule in 1946.
+In 2006, Safouh Al Barazi, a lifelong Syrian activist and member of a prominent family from Hama, launched a campaign in Canada advocating the restoration of the pre-Ba'athist Syrian flag.
+Featuring green, white, and black horizontal stripes with three red stars, it closely resembled the flag used by Syria following its independence from the French Mandate in 1946.
+Al Barazi first publicly presented the flag, bearing his signature, at a conference in Montreal, Canada, in 2006.

-Al Barazi's efforts aimed to symbolize a return to Syria's democratic roots and to unify opposition against the ruling regime.
-His campaign gained momentum within Syrian communities in Canada, United States (Washington) and internationally, contributing to the flag's resurgence as a symbol of the Syrian opposition during the civil uprising that began in 2011.
+Al Barazi's campaign aimed to symbolize a return to Syria's democratic roots and to unite opposition to the ruling regime.
+His efforts gained support among Syrian diaspora communities in Canada, the United States, particularly in Washington, D.C., and elsewhere, contributing to the flag's resurgence as the principal symbol of the Syrian opposition during the civil uprising that began in 2011.

-The revolution flag has since been widely adopted by various opposition groups and protesters, both within Syria and among the diaspora, representing aspirations for freedom and democratic governance.
-Al Barazi's early advocacy in Canada and in Washington played a significant role in reintroducing this historic emblem to the forefront of the Syrian opposition movement.
+The revolution flag has since been widely adopted by various opposition groups and protesters, both within Syria and among the diaspora, as a symbol of freedom and democratic aspirations.
+Al Barazi continued to promote the flag among Syrian diaspora communities in Canada and the United States, contributing to its growing recognition before it was widely adopted by the Syrian opposition during the uprising that began in 2011.